What does this mean for my child?

 Many parents feel their child’s gender expressions are ‘just a phase’.
-While for some this may be true, for many this isn't the case and treating it as such can mean the child then has to experience their parent dismissing their authentic self.
+While for some this may be true, for many this isn't the case and treating it as such can cause disagreements and emotional distance as the child experiences their parent being dismissive of their authentic self.

-Questioning your gender may be something that you are not familiar with, that doesn't mean it is any less real for your child.
-Being transgender is not a choice and can make many aspects of everyday life and self development really difficult.
+Questioning of gender may be something that you are not familiar with, that doesn't mean it is any less real for your child.
+Being transgender is not a choice and can make many aspects of everyday life and self-development difficult.

 What does this mean for my child?